GiovanniSalmeri/yellow-chant/README.md

 [Download extension](https://github.com/GiovanniSalmeri/yellow-chant/archive/master.zip) and copy zip file into your `system/extensions` folder.
 Right click if you use Safari.

-This extension uses [exsurge](https://github.com/frmatthew/exsurge/) by Matthew Spencer.
+This extension uses [exsurge](https://github.com/bbloomf/exsurge) by Matthew Spencer, currently maintained by Benjamin Bloomfield.

 ## Developer